 But garage door safety is critical if you’re a parent.
 Whatever type of unit it is, your residential garage door has many components that could seriously harm a child that’s fiddling with or near the unit.
 You don’t want to overlook residential garage door repair and then suffer the consequences of an accident later on!

 Garage door accidents happen yearly.
 The National Electronic Injury Surveillance System (NEISS) reports that about 2,000 people get crushed by garage doors on average – and more than 7,500 are pinched when the garage door is either opening or closing.

 How to Childproof Your Garage Door

 Childproofing your entire home includes garage door safety.
-If your garage and residential garage door have a lot of potentially dangerous objects and sections, here are some tips on how you can childproof your residential garage door:
+If your garage and residential garage door have a lot of potentially dangerous objects and sections, here are some tips on how you can childproof on your next residential garage door repair:

 - Educate your child and set ground rules

 When it comes to safety, it’s never too early to talk about it with our young ones.
 Even toddlers can already be taught to be cautious around the garage door.
 Ensure you always take time to teach your child or children the importance of being careful around the garage door.

 You can have different strategies according to their ages.
 For younger children, always remind them to remain far enough back whenever you operate the garage door.
 Even with the manual units, without the opening mechanism, always have them stand far back!